Every now and then, life puts us in a situation where we must lift heavy objects that weigh more than the human body can

 Keep the item close to your body and use your leg muscles to stand up and lift the load off the floor.
 Your back should remain straight throughout the process.
 Use slow and smooth moves and do not twist your body when moving the object.
 Use your feet to change direction and take small steps.
 Lead with your hips as you change direction.
 As you move, keep your shoulders in line with your hips.

 Note: Do not attempt to move a piano or objects of similar size alone.
 Items this big require at least 2 or 3 people.
-Often, only professional movers from a reliable removal company are able to move objects as heavy as this.
+Often, only professional movers from a reliable removal company can move objects as heavy as this.

 Pulleys are the best form of help you can get when it comes to lifting heavy objects.
 They’re a system of one or more wheels with a looped rope around them that uses the laws of physics to distribute weight and make it easier to lift and are widely used when people move out and change the address.

 To make your own pulleys system, you need, at least one pulley, lifting slings, rope, working gloves, barricades.